cinn-labs/meteor-trash-can/README.md

 # meteor-trash-can
-Trash can for meteor collection
+Trash can for Meteor collection